-4 Reports, presentations and practical demonstration examinations
+4 Reports and practical demonstration examinations

-The project reports and code should be submitted on the date specified in the course calendar (http://ece.uprm.edu/~nayda/Courses/icom4215/dates.html), unless a date change is agreed upon with the professors.
+The project reports and code should be submitted on the date specified in the course calendar (http://ece.uprm.edu/~nayda/Courses/Icom4215Fall2012/), unless a date change is agreed upon with the professors.
 Every delayed submission will result in a penalty of 25% reduction of the full grade per calendar day of delay.
-After four calendar days of delay the grade will be 0.
+After four calendar days of delay, the grade will be 0.